 You and Your Baby’s Health

-The Family Birth Center at MU Women's and Children's Hospital encompasses expert health-care providers and state-of-the-art facilities to help ensure the health and safety of mothers and their newborns, whether they are in perfect health or require specialized medical care.
-The Family Birth Center includes labor and delivery rooms, postpartum/antepartum rooms, operating rooms and the Children's Hospital Neonatal Intensive Care Unit.
+The Family Birth Center provides expert health care providers and state-of-the-art facilities to help ensure the health and safety of mothers and their newborns, whether they are in perfect health or require specialized medical care.
+The Family Birth Center includes labor and delivery rooms, postpartum and antepartum rooms, operating rooms and the Children’s Hospital Neonatal Intensive Care Unit (NICU).

-It is important for the health of you and your baby to have regular check ups and evaluations during your pregnancy.
-The Family Birth Center welcomes private and University of Missouri Health Care physicians who have privileges at MU Women's and Children's Hospital, so be sure to ask your doctor about delivering at the Family Birth Center.
-If you haven't selected a physician yet, you can choose one of our Missouri OB/GYN Associates obstetricians or one of our Family Medicine physicians.
+It is important for the health of you and your baby to have regular check-ups and evaluations during your pregnancy.
+The Family Birth Center welcomes private and University of Missouri Health Care physicians who have privileges at the MU Women’s and Children’s Hospital, so be sure to ask your doctor about delivering at the Family Birth Center.
+If you have not selected a physician yet, you can choose one of our Missouri OB/GYN Associates obstetricians or one of our family medicine physicians.

-Some things to keep in mind when choosing your physician.
+Here are some things to keep in mind when choosing your physician:

 - Do you feel more comfortable with a male or female physician?
 It is important that you are comfortable talking with your physician and asking questions of him or her.